How Long Does a Misdemeanor Stay On Your Record?

 Charges that have been dropped or if the individual was acquitted in court, then the impact will be fairly minimal when it comes to the background check.

-There is a lot of misinformation regarding the way misdemeanors affect background checks leading many people to ask, do misdemeanors go away?
+There is a lot of misinformation regarding the way misdemeanors affect background checks leading many people to ask, do misdemeanors ever disappear on your record?

 In most situations, a misdemeanor conviction will remain on the individual’s criminal record forever.
 There are a handful of states that will automatically seal this information after a certain amount of time has passed, usually 7-10 years, but very few states have these laws.